 The year 2021 continues to bring new and challenging uncertainties to taxation, retirement, and legacy planning.
 President Biden’s tax reform plans may significantly impact how families approach wealth building and inheritable asset transfer with minimal tax consequences, particularly if a nearly divided Congress opts to use the power of the IRS as an expedient arm of the federal government for improved tax base revenues.
 In this case, all Americans must watch what proposals are enacted into law and make their adjustments accordingly to preserve their assets.

 We help families plan to protect and transfer wealth on to their loved ones.
-If you have questions or would like to discuss your particular situation, please don’t hesitate to reach out.
-Please contact us or schedule a meeting to discuss your legal matter.
+If you would like to discuss your particular situation in more detail, please don’t hesitate to reach out.
+Please contact us or schedule a meeting.